theyosh/TerrariumPI/docs/_tabs/install.md

 After the installation is done, reboot once and you should be able to access TerrariumPI on the url `http://[raspberrypi]:8090`.
 [Continue with the setup]({% link _tabs/setup.md %})

+## Upgrading

+Upgrading between minor versions is mostly running a few commands.
+Depending on a docker or manual installation, follow the steps below.
+After the upgrade is done, make sure you clear your browser cache.
+Else you can get the old interface or a broken interface.

+### Docker

+We assume you are use docker compose and at the folder where the `docker-compose.yaml` file is.

+1. Stop the docker container: `docker compose stop`
+2. Change the version number in `docker-compose.yaml` and run `docker compose pull`
+3. Start the docker container: `docker compose up -d`

+And a new version should be running.
+A reboot is not needed.

+### Manual

+We assume you are at the folder where TerrariumPI is installed with git.

+1. Stop TerrariumPI: `sudo service terrariumpi stop`
+2. Update the code: `git pull`
+3. Rerun the installer: `sudo ./install`
+4. Start TerrariumPI: `sudo service terrariumpi start`

+And a new version should be running.
+A reboot is not needed.

 ## Migration from V3 to V4

 There is **no real migration** from version 3 to version 4.
 The changes are to big.
 So that means you have to install TerrariumPI v4 as it was a new PI.
 These migrations steps will only copy the *existing relay history data* from V3 to V4 so that the total power and water usages is still there.
 And the total costs are still correct.
 This is all what will be migrated.